Available to English Literature & Creative Writing Finalists only

 “There are only two types of plot.
 Either the heroine leaves home or a stranger comes to town” – attrib.
 “A friend”, to the writer Patricia Duncker

 Week 1 – The Place We’re In

-Richard Ford, Wildlife.
+James Baldwin, Giovanni’s Room.
 Penelope Fitzgerald, The Bookshop (Secondary Reading: John Williams, Stoner.
 Gustave Flaubert, Madame Bovary.
 Helen Simpson, Hey Yeah Right Get A Life, Constitutional, Cockfosters.)

 Week 2 – Other Minds and Other People

-“Which Is More Than I Can Say About Some People”, Lorrie Moore, Birds of America.
+“Which Is More Than I Can Say About Some People”, Lorrie Moore, from Birds of America.
 “Hateship, Friendship, Courtship, Loveship, Marriage”, Alice Munro, from the book of the same title.
 (Secondary Reading: William Trevor, Mrs Eckdorf in O’Neill’s Hotel.
 Agota Kristof, The Notebook.)

 Week 3 – Times, Echoes, Foreshadowings

 William Golding, The Inheritors.
 (Secondary Reading: David Malouf, An Imaginary Life.
 Marguerite Yourcenar, Memoirs of Hadrian.)

 Shirley Jackson, We Have Always Lived in the Castle.
 (Secondary Reading: Philip K. Dick, The Man In The High Castle.
 Brigid Brophy, The Finishing Touch.)